 It is plywood used in marine construction or boat building is of the finest quality.
 Marine-grade materials must be completely waterproof and withstand repeated exposure to snow and rain.
 However, this is not the sole need to be classified as marine grade.

 Cornelius Bruynzeel, a Dutch door manufacturer, developed marine quality material in the 1930s.
-It was utilized to construct boat parts in the armed forces throughout world war ii.
+It was utilized to construct boat parts in the armed forces throughout world war II.

 Only Douglas Fir or Western Larch is suitable for making marine-grade sheets.
 There should be five layers, and voids and air pockets should be less than in normal plywood.

 Certain knots in the outer plies are okay, but knotholes are not.
-This joint needs to be sealed with water and boil-proof glue.

 5 Grades of Marine Plywood